CenturyLinkCloud/PublicKB/Support/how-do-i-report-a-support-issue.md

 * [Latin America](#latin-america)
 * [FAQ](#faq)

+---
-### Overview
+## Overview

-Lumen Cloud offers [flexible support options](//www.ctl.io/support/) for customers of all sizes, with optional add-on Service Engineering support as needed.
+Public Cloud offers [flexible support options](//www.ctl.io/support/) for customers of all sizes, with optional add-on Service Engineering support as needed.
 In order to provide a quality service and quickly resolve incidents use the information below as a guide.

+---
-### Audience
+## Audience

-* Lumen Cloud Customers
+- Public Cloud customers

+---
-### Exceptions
+## Exceptions

 [Managed Services](//www.ctl.io/managed-services) customers should use the data below to request support for Managed OS or Applications:

 **Phone**|**Email for Incidents**|**Email for Requests**
 ---------|---------|---------
 US: 888.638.6771<br>UK: +44.118.322.6100<br>Singapore: +65.6305.8099| incident@centurylink.com | request@centurylink.com

+---
-### Email Support
+## Email Support

 1. Use the template below, providing relevant information for each line item.
-It is very important that you include your [account alias,](../Support/determine-control-portal-alias.md) username and [user PIN](../Support/pin-authentication-for-support-requests.md) when submitting a support request as we use this information as a means of authenticating the request.
+It is very important that you include your [account alias,](../Control Portal/finding-account-alias.md) username and [user PIN](../Support/pin-authentication-for-support-requests.md) when submitting a support request as we use this information as a means of authenticating the request.

     ```
     Account Alias: